weigq/pytorch-cyclegan-pix2pix/README.md

 # CycleGAN and pix2pix in PyTorch

+this repo is modified based on [junyanz`s repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

 This is our ongoing PyTorch implementation for both unpaired and paired image-to-image translation.

 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).